Atlantis Studies in Probability and Statistics

 (III) Full Conference Proceedings, as well as Selected topics from Conference Proceedings, covering frontier areas of the field, together with invited monographs in special areas.

-All proposals submitted in this series will be reviewed by the Editor-in-Chief, in consultation with Editorial Board members and other expert reviewers.
+All proposals submitted in this series will be reviewed by the Series Editor, in consultation with expert reviewers.

 The series as a whole has as an ISSN-number, where each individual volume will have its own ISBN-number.